O JARGON BUSTER

 - Harlequins Orienteering Club.
 A club based in the West

 Midlands conurbation.
-Web site.
+Web

 - Home Internationals